pypa/pip/docs/html/user_guide.rst

 time to fix the underlying problem in the packages, because pip will be stricter from here on out.

+We are also changing our support for :ref:`Constraints Files` :

+* Unnamed requirements are not allowed as constraints
+* Links are not allowed as constraints
+* Constraints cannot have extras

 How to test
 -----------